relayable-org/strfry-policies/README.md

 Accepted messages will be written to stdout, while rejected messages will be skipped.
 Also, `[POLICY_CMD]` can be _any_ strfry policy, not just one created from this repo.

 The command wraps each event in a strfry message of type `new`, with an `IP4` source of `127.0.0.1`, and a timestamp of the current UTC time.
 Therefore you may want to avoid certain policies such as the `rateLimitPolicy` that don't makes sense in this context.

+## FAQ

+### Why Deno?

+Deno was developed by the creator of Node.js to solve various problems with Node.
+It implements web standard APIs such as SubtleCrypto and Fetch so your code is compatible with web browsers.
+It is also significantly faster in benchmarks.

+### Can I integrate this into another project?

+If you're building your own relay, make it compatible with [strfry plugins](https://github.com/hoytech/strfry/blob/master/docs/plugins.md). strfry plugins utilize stdin and stdout of the operating system, so the relay can be written in any programming language and it will be able to utilize plugins written in any programming language.

+If you're writing software that deals with Nostr events in JavaScript or TypeScript, you can import this library and use its functions directly.

 ## License